NCI900-Training-Organisation/C-programming-for-scientific-computing/README.md

 ![memory](fig/dynamic_mem.png)

-If the memory is allocated, **malloc** returns the pointer pointing at the beginning of the allocated memory.
-If the memory could not be allocated, then **malloc** returns a NULL pointer.
-(Remember to check return values.)
+If memory allocation is successful, **malloc** returns a void pointer (void*) to the beginning of the allocated memory block.
+This pointer can then be cast to the desired type.
+If memory allocation fails (e.g., not enough memory available), **malloc** returns a NULL pointer.

+> **Important:** Always check the return value of **malloc** to ensure allocation was successful before using the pointer.
+Remember to free memory allocated with **malloc** when it's no longer needed to prevent memory leaks.

 ## Command-line arguments refresher
 The command interpreter, for example sh/bash in unix parses the command line into two parts: an argument count (argc) which tells us how many command line arguments are given, and an array of pointers to char, known as the argument vector (argv).